2024 Solar Incentives Guide for Patterson, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or partial refunds after a purchase, are normally given prior to any solar tax credits being calculated.
-Rebates may be given by your local utility company, by your state or by your county.
+- Rebates: Rebates, or partial refunds after a purchase, are usually applied prior to any solar tax credits being calculated.
+Solar rebates can be given by your local utility company, by your state or by your county.

 Federal Solar Incentives

 The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-With the new provisions, solar installation projects started after January 1, 2022 and completed by the end of 2032 can qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-The expansion also makes it easier to get credit for energy storage systems, starting in 2023.
+The new Clean Energy Credit extends until 2035.
+You are now eligible for a 30% credit for solar systems that began installation after January 1, 2022, and are completed by the end of 2032.
+The total credit will then be decreased by a few percentage points every year until its expiration.
+The expansion to the program also makes credits for energy storage systems even easier to claim, starting in 2023.

 State & Local Solar Incentives